Notre Dame Football Game Day Guide

 Few events in sports compare to Notre Dame football home games.
 Visiting to watch the Fighting Irish means stepping into an unmatched college football experience with limitless pageantry and tradition.
 Whether it's your first time or a return trip, use our guide to game day as a way to navigate your plans to visit.

-Tailgating in the parking lots around Notre Dame Stadium returns for the 2021 season.
-Lots will open at 8 a.m. for the first two games of the year.
-Opening times for future games will be announced later.
+Tailgating in the parking lots is a Notre Dame tradition.
+Lots open at 8 a.m. and require a parking pass.
 Read our full tailgating guide for the policies you should know before setting up in the parking lot.

 Football Fridays at the Eck